ontola/openbesluitvorming/docs.md

 Currently, the API includes data from more than 300 municipalities and provinces.

 As of March 2023, we only support the `Documents` class.
+These represent imported PDF(-like) resources and their plaintext representations.
+This is what >90% of our users want, and is >99% of the data that we have.
 Other classes (like meetings, agenda items, persons) are often still imported if they work, but we will not prioritize fixing these if there are import issues with them.

 ## Elastic Endpoint